jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 # Add content
 echo 'About me' >> content/about.md

+# If the content gets too big, you can
-# Move About Page to a Leaf Bundle
+# move a page to a Leaf Bundle,
+# so you can divide content in pages
 mkdir content/about
 mv content/about.md content/about/index.md